bayoishola20/Python-All/D.I.P/README.md

 - [x] [**Reverse Integer**](https://github.com/bayoishola20/Python-All/blob/master/D.I.P/10_DP_Reverse_Integer.py) : Given an integer, reverse the digits.
 Do not convert the integer into a string and reverse it.

-- [x] [**Minimum Removals Valid Parenthesis**](https://github.com/bayoishola20/Python-All/blob/master/D.I.P/11_DP_Minimum_Removals_Valid_Parenthesis.py) : Given a string of parenthesis, return the minimum number of parenthesis that would need to be removed in order to make the string valid.
-"Valid" means that each open parenthesis has a matching closed parenthesis.
+- [x] [**Minimum Removals Valid Parenthesis**](https://github.com/bayoishola20/Python-All/blob/master/D.I.P/11_DP_Minimum_Removals_Valid_Parenthesis.py) : Given a string of parenthesis, return the minimum number of parenthesis that would need to be removed in order to make the string valid. ["Valid" means that each open parenthesis has a matching closed parenthesis].

+- [x] [**Majority Element**](https://github.com/bayoishola20/Python-All/blob/master/D.I.P/12_DP_Majority_Element.py) : Given a list with a majority element, find the majority element.

 [bayoishola20](http://bayoishola20.github.io)